 A pediatric dentist can better take care of your child’s dental health needs.
 Pediatric dentists take additional training to learn to take care of young patients.
 They specialize in the growth and development of young teeth as well as learn about child psychology enabling them to handle children effectively.
 Pediatric dentists also specialize in child sedation.

 A good pediatric dentist not only knows how to take good care of a child’s teeth but knows how to take care of the child as well.
 Having an understanding and reassuring attitude and providing a comfortable and inviting atmosphere, along with the expertise in children’s dental health should be the factors you should look for in a children’s dentist.
-Dr. Jaren Jensen, your recommended Las Vegas pediatric dentist, understands children’ anxiety and behavior.
+Our pediatric specialists, your recommended Las Vegas pediatric dentists, understand childrens’ anxiety behavior.
 He has created a cool and kid-friendly office and ensures each child he visits with will feel safe and enjoy the experience as much as possible.